Protoser/Changed-Multiplayer/README.md

 ## Starting Game
 Now with the server up and running you can go into steam and lauch changed.
 If you have no previous saves you cannot join a game so quickly go into the main menu and create a new game.

+# Uninstall
+To uninstall the game just go to steam and verify the game files of changed